Dustin4444/rfcs/README.md

 [Active RFC List](https://github.com/reactjs/rfcs/pulls)

+## Contributing Guidelines

+To contribute to this repository, follow these steps:

+1. Fork the repository and create a new branch for your changes.
+2. Make your changes in the new branch.
+3. Submit a pull request with a clear description of your changes and the motivation behind them.
+4. Engage in the discussion and address any feedback or concerns raised by the reviewers.
+5. Once your pull request is approved, it will be merged into the main branch.

+For more detailed information on the contribution process, refer to the [CONTRIBUTING.md](CONTRIBUTING.md) file.

+## Code of Conduct

+We are committed to fostering a welcoming and inclusive community.
+Please read and adhere to our [Code of Conduct](CODE_OF_CONDUCT.md) to ensure a positive experience for all contributors.
 ## Contributor License Agreement (CLA)

 In order to accept your pull request, we need you to submit a CLA.
 You only need